 This is human consciousness.
 There is absolutely no evidence any animal experiences anything like this conceptual menagerie of spatial locations, time events, duration, subjective experience, objects, people, events, causal processes, relations, abstractions…the entire model we walk thru and envision every waking moment.
 The machine would need to have all this built in: an episodic memory store of the self’s life full of experiences, a sense of self, an embodiment of feeling within a body in a given posture, an internal mood and internal states, fullness, nausea, cramps, warmth, location, at this moment in time, pain, need to urinate, etc, etc., No human-like consciousness without all of this.
-Your dog may feel the need to pee as we do with similar pain and sense receptors and physiology as we have, but he doesn’t know he needs to urinate, doesn’t know what a feeling or “urination” refers to, and doesn’t re-represent himself in that state as we do thinking:
+Your dog may feel the need to pee as we do with similar pain and sense receptors and a physiology as we have, but he doesn’t know he needs to urinate, doesn’t know what a feeling or “urination” refers to, and doesn’t re-represent himself in that state as we do thinking:

 “Wait a tic, I need to pee first”.

 So when did that elaborate model first evolve?
 Was Lucy, at 3 million years removed from our time, conscious as we are, or just as much a meat puppet, a mere perceptual responder: aware and alert, but self-unawares like your dog, utterly clueless to all the objects and events and causal processes happening all around them at every minute?